gaoxuezhao/dynamic-routing-between-capsules/README.md

 # dynamic-routing-between-capsules

-This is a basic and easy to understand implementation of the paper dynamic routing between capsules If you have any question or improving suggestion please contact me.
+This is a basic and easy to understand implementation of the paper 《dynamic routing between capsules》.
+If you have any question or improving suggestion please contact me.
 My wechat number is 348514177.

 How to run these code ?